 - Put patients in need of pressurized oxygen into ventilators that deliver the liquid into their lungs.

-A respiratory therapist will develop a therapy plan for a patient based on their interview and examination and consultation with a doctor.
-The patient’s mouth or nose may be cleaned and a breathing tube inserted into his windpipe and connected to an oxygen machine.
+A respiratory therapist will develop a therapy plan for a patient based on their interview, and examination, and consultation with a doctor.
+The patient’s mouth or nose may be cleaned, and a breathing tube may be inserted into his windpipe and connected to an oxygen machine.